Pepsi Zero Sugar: Packaging and Brand Name

-At launch, the first Pepsi Max livery was distinguished from regular Pepsi by having a blue colored can instead of white.
-The color inspired the company to rebrand the regular Pepsi drink into an all-blue color in 1996 in what it called Project Blue.
+At launch, the first Pepsi Max livery was distinguished from regular Pepsi by having a blue coloured can instead of white.
+The colour inspired the company to rebrand the regular Pepsi drink into an all-blue colour in 1996 in what it called Project Blue.
 By the year 1998, at the centenary of the company, the entire Pepsi branding and marketing globally had adopted the blue that was introduced with the Pepsi Max.
-The Pepsi Max logo also adopted a graffiti-like red branding for MAX in 1998 in a typical trendy style of the millenium era, and which would be a precursor for later brandings.
+The Pepsi Max logo also adopted a graffiti-like red branding for MAX in 1998 in a typical trendy style of the millennium era, and which would be a precursor for later brandings.